SSWConsulting/SSW.Rules.Content/rules/recognizing-phishing-urls/rule.md

 <div>http://linked-in-hq.com/linkedin/myprofile</div>
 :::
 ::: bad
 Bad Example – the address has LinkedIn in it, but it is in the path, not the FQDN.
-The FQDN is also suspicious.
+The FQDN is also suspicious
 :::

 ::: greybox
 <div>http://linkedinalerter.com</div>
 :::
 ::: bad
-Bad Example – the address has LinkedIn in it, but is not a legitimate LinkedIn site.
+Bad Example – the address has LinkedIn in it, but is not a legitimate LinkedIn site
 :::

 ::: greybox